Syncop8/Agile88/_docs/FAQ.md

 What sort of projects get posted on Agile88?
 ----------------

-Our consultants cater to primarily agile projects of all sizes.
-They typically specialize in UX, software development, dev ops, agile coaching, project and program delivery.
+Our consultants cater primarily to agile projects of all sizes.
+They  specialize in UX, software development, dev ops, agile coaching, project and program delivery.
 Projects typically fall into one of the following categories:

-Project Set-up or turnaround
-UX designs
+* UX design work
-Software development
+* Software development
-Agile assessment / coaching
+* Agile coaching
-Test  / dev ops strategy
+* Dev ops work
+* Agile project delivery at scale
+* Project Set-up or turnaround

-What sort of people are on Agile88?
+What sort of people wukk you find on Agile88?
 ----------------

 Our minimum bar is: